kpavlov/ak3-bank/README.md

 Another Endpoint will output the user information showing _Name_, _Surname_, _balance_, and transactions of the accounts.

+## Assumptions

-For simplicity, the data is saved in memory and not actually persisted, so that the solution could be easier tested.
+* For simplicity, the data is saved in memory and not actually persisted, so that the solution could be easier tested.
+* All accounts are opened in the same currency (which is not always a case in real life)
+* Application security is skipped: no TLS, full logging.
+* There are no restriction for the customer to open new account.
+    The restriction could be maxActiveAccounts or max deposit amount.
+Now it's omitted.

 ## Build instructions

 To build with maven and start:

     ./build-and-start.sh